 Sunset on the road.
 Photo Credit: Emily Hagan

-If solutions to Ebola lie in human activity, it is perhaps because the severity of the pandemic has often been chalked up to human error.
+If solutions to Ebola lie in human action, it is perhaps because the severity of the pandemic has often been chalked up to human error.
 As news of the affliction spread, its story was told and retold.
 Much like a game of telephone, the story was warped and bent at each retelling.
 By the time it reached international news channels, local customs governing burials were being blamed for Ebola’s spread.
 But closer reflection reveals the epidemic was probably made worse for very human, and not specifically West African reasons.
 Knowing next to nothing about the disease, many Liberians were taken aback when aid workers—the same aid workers suspected of bringing Ebola to Liberia in the first place—came to take their recently deceased loved ones away.
 Throwing the recently dead body of a family member onto a funeral pyre with seventy other bodies runs counter to most cultural practices.
 And it certainly runs against our own open-casket funerals and neatly ordered cemeteries.
 So death certificates were forged.
 Highly infectious bodies were hidden away.
 The disease festered and deepened.

 ...Read PART 4...